microsoft/msquic/docs/Deployment.md

 > HKLM:\System\CurrentControlSet\Services\MsQuic\Parameters\app-name

-The `DWord` type should be used for all 32-bit or less types.
-For 64-bit types, `DWord` or `QWord` may be used.
+The `DWORD` type should be used for all 32-bit or less types.
+For 64-bit types, `DWORD` or `QWORD` may be used.
 If invalid types or values are used, they will be ignored and the built-in default will be used instead.

 # Cipher Suites